Review of the Album "Remains" (1997) by Canadian Thrash Metal Band Annihilator: Jeff Waters Does the Vocals

 Remains is a different album for Annihilator but it is still good!

 Canadian thrash metal band Annihilator entered 1997 on a high note musically because they were coming off their very good album Refresh the Demon.
 However, with this next album Remains, there would be some notable differences.
 Jeff Waters would do the vocals once again and take over all of the instrument duties.
 He would use the drum machine on the album instead of using real drums for the songs.
 John Bates who was involved with Waters in the early years of the band’s career does some guitar work on the song called No Love.
 The songs on the album are pretty good considering what Waters was going through at the time.
 He was going through a divorce and he just needed to focus his creative energies on something else.
 Many people would be likely to get turned off by the album because they would wonder what Waters was doing.
 This is really an experimental album for Waters and even he mentions this in a dialogue at the end of the album.
 The band at this point in their career had already had three different vocalists, they had to deal with a band member not being able to return because of personal problems, and Waters himself was battling alcoholism.
 But in spite of this, the band has remained resilient and strong.
 While Dave Mustaine and Megadeth was undergoing a major downhill slide musically, Annihilator was remaining very solid musically.
 The fact that Annihilator has a more industrial kind of sound with this album may not be favorable for some heavy metal fans but is this a good thing?
 It is a good thing for those fans that are open minded and they realize that in order for a band to grow up and mature sometimes you have to experiment with different styles.
 This kind of sound wouldn’t be good if that’s all that this band did.
 But I really like Remains as an album even though it is not their best album.
+Is Remains a better album than Refresh the Demon?
+Stay tuned until the end of the review for the answer.

 The song called Sexecution